 The Drug Administration of Vietnam announces on its website the reference price list for medicinal products that have won tenders in hospitals in Vietnam (www.dav.gov.vn).

 Drugs listed on the List of Modern Medicines Covered by the Health Insurance Body (Health Insurance Medicines List) are funded through the Health Insurance Fund.
 The Health Insurance Medicines List applies to private and government health establishments that have signed a medical care contract with a health insurance institution.
-These establishments, which are mainly hospitals, supply essential drugs directly to the patients through pharmacy departments.
+These establishments, which are mainly hospitals, supply drugs to the patients through pharmacy departments.
 Drug costs will not be reimbursed if the drugs are supplied by pharmacists individually.

 Legislation and regulatory authorities

 Clinical trials must be conducted for medicinal products in certain cases for registration purposes.
 At present there are three main regulations generally governing clinical trials that apply to finished medicines, pharmaceutical chemicals, pharmaceutical materials, vaccines and medical biological products:

 Circular No. 03/2012/TT-BYT of the Ministry of Health dated 2 February 2012, providing Guidance on Clinical Trials.